IETF-OPSAWG-WG/veloce/draft-mahesh-opsawg-veloce-yang.md

-above repository <bcp14>MUST</bcp14> be included in the document. link <bcp14>MUST</bcp14> point to a specific tagged version of the G module (e.g., a git tag or commit hash), not to the HEAD of a branch ch is further maintained by IANA YANG module registry, so that the module's tents with specific tag version at RFC publication time are permanently retrievable and verifiable.
+above repository <bcp14>MUST</bcp14> be included in the document. link <bcp14>MUST</bcp14> point to a specific tagged version of the G module (e.g., a git tag or commit hash), not to the HEAD of a branch which is further maintained by IANA YANG module registry, so that the module's tents with specific tag version at RFC publication time are permanently retrievable and verifiable.